+Soft keys

-Quick tour Soft keys The Soft keys page allows you to customise the soft keys for each of the G Series products in the system, starting with the controller.
-In this example, for a G68 this provided for each product; for example, for a G68 this provides soft keys for each of the sources in the system, plus a DSP key in the rightmost position.
-Click the Next link in the Breadrumb Trail to proceed to the next page.
+The Soft keys page allows you to customise the soft keys for each of the G Series products in the system, starting with the controller.
+In this example the only applicable product is the G68ADV.

+An initial recommended layout is provided for each product; for example, for a G68 this provides soft keys for each of the sources in the system, plus a DSP key in the rightmost position.

+• Click the Next link in the Breadcrumb Trail to proceed to the next page.